 The New England Asylum for the Blind was incorporated in 1829 and opened its doors in August 1832 at 140 Pleasant Street in Boston.
 Director Samuel Gridley Howe, having returned only weeks earlier from a tour of schools for the blind in Europe, was eager to find students and begin instructing them.

 At first, the new institution had no facility and no funds, so Howe persuaded his father to convert his home into a residential school.
 With two teachers he had hired while he was in Europe and the cheerful assistance of his sisters, Howe started with six students, ranging in age from 6 to 20 years.

-The school’s success brought generous donations from the public, appropriations from the legislatures of Massachusetts, Connecticut, Vermont, New Hampshire, Maine and Rhode Island – and yet more students.
+The school’s success brought generous donations from the public, appropriations from the legislatures of Massachusetts, Connecticut, Vermont, New Hampshire, Maine, and Rhode Island – and yet more students.
 In less than a year the Pleasant Street house became too small.
-Colonel Thomas Handasyd Perkins, a wealthy merchant and philanthropist, donated his house on Pearl Street as a new home for the school.
+Thomas Handasyd Perkins, a trustee and wealthy Boston Brahmin, donated his house on Pearl Street as a new home for the school.

 The sturdy brick stables at the Pearl Street site were converted to classrooms and workshops.
 For $14,000 the adjoining estate fronting on Atkinson Street was purchased for a playground.
 In September of 1833 the institution moved to its new home with 34 pupils.
 This site is now part of Post Office Square in Boston.